-Mercy is the first healthcare organization in the Cedar Rapids area to offer immunization cocooning.
-Learn more from Birthplace nurse Amy Wright during this FOX-28 segment:
+Mercy patients were the first in the Cedar Rapids area to take advantage of immunization cocooning.
+Watch this FOX-28 segment to learn more:

 In January 2012, the Birthplace initiated a TDaP (vaccine against diphtheria, tetanus, and pertussis) “cocooning” program – an important health initiative designed to give newborn babies an extra layer of protection from whooping cough before they go home from the hospital, as recommended by the Centers for Disease Control and Prevention (CDC).
 Mercy worked in close cooperation with Linn Co.
 Public Health to put this program in place.

-The TDaP vaccinations offered at Mercy’s Birthplace are administered by a registered nurse within the mother’s birth suite.
+The TDaP vaccinations are administered by a registered nurse within the mother’s birth suite.
 In addition to receiving the vaccine, families with newborns are urged to wash hands frequently, cover mouth and nose when sneezing and get yearly flu shots.